ekkyarmandi/espn-logo-scraper/readme.md

 Then I start develop some functions for checking the output folder existance, for making a GET request, query a soup object, and image file downloader.

+Instead of trying to find the image url, I think the better solution is to find the team id.

+Team id are lay on the `href` attribute on the parent tag as the `img` tag above.
+Then, I subtitute the 349 with the team id I gathered, download it, and manage the output on the logos folder.

 The library I use for developing the script was only using `requests`, `BeautifulSoup`, and `wget`.
 All the dependencies can be installed using python PIP.
 ```
 pip install -r requirements.txt